daniel-macrae/HandwritingRecognition-2023/task3/README.txt

 3. Run the testing script

-    ```python testing_end2end_recognizer.py test_imgs/```
+    ```python testing_end2end_recognizer.py -i path/to/test/images/```

     It requires an argument for the path of the folder containing the images to be processed ("Test_imgs/" is the placeholder for this directory).
 Results are written to `/results` folder in the same directory the script is located at.
+Note that this pipeline will take longer to run than the one we submitted for tasks 1 & 2.